TwisstedM/Python_map/README.md

-# Python_map based on folium with volcanes in USA on west coast, plus layers with colors for countyies based on population in 2005.
+# Python_map based on folium with volcanoes in the USA on west coast, plus layers with colors for countries based on population in 2005.